This

 stepparents legally adopt one or more stepkids.
 This complex family-wide

-decision can benefit or stress a typical multi-home step-family over
+decision can benefit or stress a typical multi-home stepfamily over

 time.
 It deserves thoughtful deliberation by all affected adults, and

-caring consultation with all affected kids.
+respectful consultation with all affected kids.

 This article defines "successful stepchild adoption,"